nonanonno/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Training

 The convolution network model architecture for track two is same as for track one.
 However the number of epochs is 40.

+Here is learning curve:

+![alt text][image7]

+The final valitation loss is 0.0045.